ionescu77/crud-demo-angular-frontend/README.md

-# Django Restful CRUD API with PostgreSQL example
+# Angular 8 CRUD application example with Web API

 ## Kudos
 <https://bezkoder.com/> for a great tutorial.
 I clonned the original repo and made some small adaptions to get myself started quicker.